Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 ANOTHER SLOW START

 For the sixth consecutive game, the Jaguars dug themselves an early hole.
 They trailed Dallas 14-0 in the second quarter.
-It followed a 14-7 deficit against Tennessee last week.
-Jacksonville also trailed at Detroit 20-3, against Baltimore 6-0, at Kansas City 20-0 and against Las Vegas 17-0.
+That lackluster start followed a 14-7 deficit against Tennessee last week.
+Jacksonville also trailed Detroit 20-3, Baltimore 6-0, Kansas City 20-0 and Las Vegas 17-0.

 UP NEXT